 Many physicians and skin specialists are hesitant to prescribe the drug.
 This is because the Accutane side effects are quite severe.
-First of all, you need to know the risks associated with the treatment.
-Then, you have to weigh them carefully against the possible gains.
+First of all, one needs to know the risks associated with the treatment.
+Then, one has to weigh them carefully against the possible gains.
 In fact, the manufacturer even states this in the product leaflet!
 First, consider that most teenage acne clears by itself towards the end of puberty.
-Second, you must be aware of possibility of Accutane relapse.
+Second, one must be aware of possibility of Accutane relapse.

 Roche is manufacturer of the drug.
 They list the Accutane side effects in the product leaflet that’s included with the drug: